Examination of Research Degrees: Procedural Guidance

 Approval of the examining committee

-Once the examining committee has been confirmed your role in the viva set up process ends.
+Once the examining committee has been confirmed, your role in the viva set up process ends.
 You should ensure that the student is progressing appropriately to submission.

 Attending the viva